broadinstitute/epi-correlation/README.md

 ```

 ### Output Parameters
-The location to save the final correlation value is defined using `-o`.
-By default, it is set to `-o /data/output`, resulting in a directory called `output` being created in your data directory.
-You may also adjust the locations of any output logs by setting `-x` (default of `-x /data/logs`), and any temporary files by setting `-t` (default `/tmp/`).
-If you would like to hide logs, feel free to set `-x` to `-x /tmp/`.
+The location to save the final correlation value is defined using `--output`.
+By default, it is set to `--output /data/output`, resulting in a directory called `output` being created in your data directory.
+You may also adjust the locations of any output logs by setting `--logs` (default of `--logs /data/logs`), and any temporary files by setting `--temporary` (default `/tmp/`).
+If you would like to hide logs, feel free to set `--logs` to `--logs /tmp/`.

 ### Standard Out
 By default, the docker runs in non-debug mode.
-The only output to stdout will be the final correlation value, the same value saved to the directory defined by `-o`.
+The only output to stdout will be the final correlation value, the same value saved to the directory defined by `--output`.
 To enter debug mode, add the flag `-d`.
 In debug mode, messages representing the state of the pipeline will be printed to stdout.

 ### Setting Java Memory
 This docker uses two igvtools scripts, both of which run using the Java VM.
-The amount of memory allocated to each VM can be defined by using the `-m` parameter.
-For example, to set 1500mb for each VM, use the parameter `-m 1500m`.
-For 3GB, use `-m 3g`.
-Please note that in double mode (default), two VMs run at once time, so ensure you have enough RAM for `-m` times two.
+The amount of memory allocated to each VM can be defined by using the `--custom-memory` parameter.
+For example, to set 1500mb for each VM, use the parameter `--custom-memory 1500m`.
+For 3GB, use `--custom-memory 3g`.
+Please note that in double mode (default), two VMs run at once time, so ensure you have enough RAM for `--custom-memory` times two.

 ### Single Threaded Mode
-The parameter `-s` controls whether or not the pipeline will run in single or double mode.
+The parameter `--single-threaded` controls whether or not the pipeline will run in single or double mode.
 By default, the pipeline will be run on both BAM_A and BAM_B simultaneously.
-On older machines or weaker VMs, this provides no benefit, so it may be worth adding the `-s` flag to force them to run one after the other.
+On older machines or weaker VMs, this provides no benefit, so it may be worth adding the `--single-threaded` flag to force them to run one after the other.

 ### Processing Mint-ChIP Data
 Note: Still in testing.

-The parameter `-n` marks both .bam files as Mint ChIP data sets.
+The parameter `-m` marks both .bam files as Mint ChIP data sets.
 This is required when working with Mint ChIP data, as it tells the pipeline to remove any data overlapping Mint-ChIP specific blacklisted regions.
-For now, the parameter `-p` is still required to mark the data as paired-end.